-- Avocadoes like well-drained soil: use general indoor potting mix designed for houseplants.
+- Avocados like well-drained soil: use general indoor potting mix designed for houseplants.

 - Use a container with drainage holes and a deep saucer to catch excess water.

-- Avocadoes have shallow root systems, so no need for a super deep container.
+- Avocados have shallow root systems, so no need for a super deep container.